 Chemicals in this evaluation are present in a range of household and commercial products.
-These chemicals are expected to be released to wastewater through the use of the products.
+These chemicals are expected to be released to wastewater due to use of the products.
 The main sources of emissions are expected to be from their use in laundry detergents and from paper and textile processing.
-The environmental releases are expected to affect surface waters, sediments and soils.
-Chemicals in this group are not bioaccumulative (Not B) and not toxic (Not T).
-They are persistent in sediment and soil (P).
-FB-220 and FB-28 are also persistent in water.
-Based on standard exposure modelling supported by international monitoring data, chemicals in this group are not expected to pose a significant risk to the Australian environment as RQs in water and soil fall well below the level of concern (RQ <1).
-Although the risk to sediment-dwelling organisms cannot be ruled out (RQs in this compartment were not determined), international monitoring data indicate declining site specific sediment concentrations of fluorescent brightening agents (FBA) may reduce the risk.
+The environmental releases are expected to affect surface water, sediment and soil.

+Chemicals in this group are persistent (P), not bioaccumulative (Not B) and not toxic (Not T).
+They are not expected to pose a significant risk to the Australian environment as RQs in water and soil fall well below the level of concern (RQ < 1).
+Although the risk to sediment-dwelling organisms cannot be ruled out (RQs in this compartment were not determined), international monitoring data indicates declining site specific sediment concentrations of fluorescent brightening agents (FBA), which may reduce the risk.